HestiMae/pollinators-paradise/README.md

 **Apiarist's Shears**<br/>
 *Psst, are you with the bee union?*

-This hardy set of shears made from waxed copper blocks is familiar to bees, and won't anger them.<br/>
+This hardy set of shears made from waxed copper blocks is familiar to bees, and **won't anger them.**<br/>
-*Honey | Nest Harvesters*: Wild pollinators dwelling in nests provide you more honeycomb each harvest<br/>
+*Honey | Nest Harvesters*: Wild pollinators dwelling in nests provide you extra each harvest.<br/>
 *Chorus | Nest Scavengers*: Scavenger drones operating from nests share local resources each harvest.

 ![apiarist_wand-1](https://github.com/HestiMae/pollinators-paradise/assets/62225435/94884a94-26b0-4ace-8c15-f5d5c28feb53)
 **Honeyed Wand**<br/>
-Instilled with pollen magic, this tool can't be honeyed itself, but draws from all honey on your hands and clothes.
+Instilled with pollen magic, this tool can't be honeyed itself, but drains honey drizzled on clothes and the off-hand.

-*When Draining Honey*: Inflicts magical honey damage to hurt mobs and heal bees!<br/>
+*Draining Honey*: Inflicts magical honey damage to hurt mobs and heal bees!<br/>
-*When Draining Chorus Honey*: Harnesses the strange power of chorus honey to fling enemies to the ground, dealing fall damage!
+*Draining Chorus*: Harnesses the strange power of chorus honey to fling enemies to the ground, dealing fall damage!

 ## Mechanics